Integrating an E-Commerce Site with Inventory Management System

 - Customer payment methods or payment tokens for online/offline orders

-- If an order was entered in the inventory system – should it upload to the website?
+- If an order was entered in the inventory system, should it upload to the website?

-- If an order should be modified after it was placed online – which system should the modifications be made in and how should the updates synchronize?
+- If an order should be modified after it was placed online, which system should the modifications be made in, and how should the updates synchronize?

-- If a client has been purchasing over the phone – should they automatically get an e-commerce store account?
+- If a client has been purchasing over the phone, should they automatically get an e-commerce store account?
 If yes, should their addresses and contact info be transferred into the online store?

-- If an order is shipped partially, should the e-commerce store know which items shipped and when?
+- If an order is shipped partially, should the e-commerce store know which items were shipped and when?

 - Which system will be sending update emails to the client about shipment status?